hbendale/api-interface/training/README.md

             "age": 99
         }

-(if the endpoint is called without payload a status code 400 is expected with some information on the needed payload) (if the key 'age' or 'id' is not a valid int a status code 400 is expected with some information on the expexted data type ) (if the resource for the key 'id' is not found in the backend a status code 404 is expected with some information on the missing resource)
+if the endpoint is called without payload a status code 422 is expected with some information on the needed payload if the path parameter 'age' or 'id' is not a valid int a status code 422 is expected with some information on the expected data type if the resource for the path parameter 'id' is not found in the backend a status code 404 is expected with some information on the missing resource

 consider using the backend feature 'db.update(id=id, employee=employee)'